StevenBlack/vocab/readme.md

 ### apostasy
 Abandonment of one's religion, politics or principles.
-Not to be confused with apostle.
-St. Matthew was an apostle; Judas was an apostate.

 ### apothegm